 - We establish appropriate policies and processes within our businesses to make sure that the products we purchase and sell comply with our ethical standards.

 - We utilise both internal and external resources to evaluate the factories of our suppliers based in higher risk countries and audit them against recognised industry standards.

 - Our supplier agreements include language that requires our supplier to obey national and regional statutory requirements in the country in which they operate, including where appropriate, any applicable laws regarding human trafficking, forced labour and other forms of modern slavery.

-For our sustainable logistics and quality management systems, we have designed and implemented a number of processes to assess suppliers of the products introduced into the supply chain.
+For our responsible sourcing and quality management systems, we have designed and implemented a number of processes to assess suppliers of the products introduced into the supply chain.
 The focus areas included in the assessment process include, but are not limited to, Commercial, Compliance and Quality Assurance.

 Adverse audit findings, non-conformities and other remediation requirements are prioritised based on risk.
 If remediation is required, we work with our suppliers to improve their standards with corrective action plans and on-going reviews to make sure our standards are maintained.
 We aim to build relationships with our suppliers to ensure adherence to our values and ethical standards.
 If a supplier fails to adequately remediate the issue, the relationship would be re-evaluated and if necessary, terminated.

 We regularly review our monitoring program to ensure our actions are appropriate and we believe our efforts to date have been effective in preventing slavery and human trafficking from being part of our supply chain.

 This Statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2018.